 - A little unstable on rough surfaces

-2. Drive Medical DV8 knee roller
+2. Drive Medical DV8 Knee Scooter Walker

 The contoured kneeling pad makes getting around more comfortable, but also helps add stability.
 The pad features a channel in the center for supreme comfort.